 Glass

 If you prefer glass pots, choose clear ones.
 Glass pots are durable and versatile.
-They’re suitable for all kinds of plants, including herbs, flowers, fruits, veggies, and trees.
+They suit various plants, including herbs, flowers, fruits, veggies, and trees.
 They’re not only beautiful, but they’re also easy to clean.

 Fabric

 In recent years, fabric pots have become more popular due to their lightweight nature and breathability.
-Furthermore, many of them have handles, which make moving them around much easier.
+Furthermore, many have handles, making moving them around much easier.
 Furthermore, they are easily washable and reusable.

 Plant roots become more fibrous due to the fabric’s ability to allow water and air to pass through it easily, improving their ability to absorb water and nutrients.
 It is important to water fabric pots consistently because they tend to dry out quickly.